 It is a notable pick among websites popular worldwide.

 According to the Facebook engineering team, Python/Django is responsible for 21% of the infrastructure’s codebase.
 Given the sky-high number of daily operations, 21% is quite nothing to sneeze at.

-In short, Python/Django helps Facebook users to upload pictures, posts and update statuses.
+In short, the Python-Django combination helps Facebook users to upload pictures, posts and update statuses.

 Instagram started using Python/Django back in 2010.
 It only took two weeks for the Instagram founders to develop an app and launch it.

 Also, all Instagram software engineers are fond of Django, and one of them, Min Ni, said:

 “We initially chose to use Python because of its reputation for simplicity and practicality, which aligns well with our philosophy of do the simple thing first.”